MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xc9--driver-verifier-iomanager-violation.md

 <tr class="odd">
 <td align="left"><p>0x220</p></td>
 <td align="left"><p>Non-fatal error</p></td>
 <td align="left"><p>IRP_MJ_SYSTEM_CONTROL has been completed by someone other than the ProviderId.
-This IRP should either have been completed earlier or should have been passed down.
-(IRP specified, along with the device object where it was targeted.)</p>
+This IRP should either have been completed earlier or should have been passed down. </p>
 <p>Param 2 - The address in the driver's code where the error was detected.</p>
 <p>Param 3 - IRP address.</p>
 <p>Param 4 - ProviderId.</p>